 Meniscus tear is a knee condition that occurs when the meniscus, a cushion inside the knee, tears.
 Meniscus tears are quite common in people of all ages; however, as a result of the aging process, they become even more prevalent.
 According to research studies, meniscus tears occur in an estimated 40% of people 65 and older.

 There are several types of doctors who are qualified to provide medical advice.
-The list of such professionals includes primary care Sports Medicine Doctor, Rehabilitation Doctor, General Internist, or Orthopedic Surgeon.
+The list of such professionals includes a Primary Care Doctor, Sports Medicine Doctor, Rehabilitation Doctor, General Internist, or Orthopedic Surgeon.

 According to Dr. Armin Tehrany, if a person decides to go the route of an Orthopedic Surgeon, it’s best to see one with experience and knowledge with knee treatment.

 A rule of thumb: making an appointment is not an agreement to go through with knee surgery.
 The goal of the appointment is to get a proper diagnosis, which can often be obtained from the first visit solely.
 More often than not, some imaging will be suggested, most likely an MRI scan, which is very accurate at picking up meniscus tears.
 The MRI scan is a non-invasive, pain-free procedure that allows doctors to see the organs and tissues within the human body in great detail using large, radio waves.
 Even with all of its abilities, there are still some shortcomings.
 For instance, the scan doesn’t produce results that are clear enough to distinguish between partial and complete meniscus tears in most cases.
 However, paired with the doctor’s physical examination of the knee and its movements as well as the symptom explanation, the MRI scan should be sufficient to come to a determination.